 BUSAD 5000: 7 hours (.7 CEUs) (7 PDUs)

 2 PDOs/limited seating available for this course.

 This one-day course gives an in-depth introduction on how to apply lean thinking to software development processes.
 With an emphasis on practical application of concepts, this class includes several hands-on exercises that lead participants through the steps of how to set up, operate, and continuously improve a Lean-Kanban system.
 Kanban key practices such as eliminating waste, work visualization, limiting work in process, managing flow, gathering and use of metrics for improvement, and scaling Kanban to the enterprise are explored in detail and reinforced with hands-on exercises.

-Penn State is a Project Management Institute (PMI®) Registered Education Provider (R.E.P.).
-PMPs earn 7 Professional Development Units (PDUs).
+The Pennsylvania State University is a Project Management Institute (PMI)® Authorized Training Partner (A.T.P.), who are committed to enhancing the ongoing professional development of both current and future PMI Members, PMI-certified Project Management Professionals (PMP)®, and other project management stakeholders.
 The class is taught by a practicing professional who has prestigious certifications, subject expertise, and a wealth of real-world experience, ensuring you’ll learn important, hands-on lessons.